THIRD ENNEAGRAM TYPE – Achiever

 Key Characteristics of the Achievers

 All your thoughts are focused on upcoming achievements and success.
 You are ready to work 24/7 until you achieve the desired result.
-Idleness is something you cannot imagine, and rest is not just lazy napping, but constant activity.
+Idleness is something you cannot fathom, and rest is not just lazy napping, but constant activity.

 Career